reviewer anastasia miari

 vibes: Insouciant luxury: a rock-star hangout on an off-duty day.

 kiddie agreeable: This place is too cool for kids.
-We didn’t see any around and the club in the basement—open until 5 AM every night—will probably put discerning parents off.
+We didn’t see any around and the club in the basement—open until 5am every day —will probably put discerning parents off.

 specialty: This should be the fact that the hotel is a former bath-house, but the pool currently leaves a lot to be desired.
 Perhaps more important, Les Bains facilitates a stress-free Parisian experience.
 Relax, dine, drink and party here.
 At Les Bains, you experience an authentic slice of the city.
 A stylish Parisian crowd hangs here and the location is far from the tourist-trap that is Montmartre.
 You’re free to dine, shop and lounge at your leisure: the true Bacchanalian way.